petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

    :lines: 8-22
 ```

-The JSON response displays information of the newly created import task.
-Note down the `id` to keep track of its `executeStatus`.
+The JSON response displays information from the newly created import task.
+Note the `id` to keep track of its `executeStatus`.

 ## Put the Imported Data

 You can use the following cURL or Java command to completely overwrite existing data using the Batch Engine.
-The example shows updating existing Account data.
+The example shows updating existing account data.
 When using another entity, you must update the fully qualified class name parameter and the data to overwrite in the cURL script.

 ### ImportTask_PUT_ById.sh